catherinemoresco/PDFProject/README.md

 For automatic server-crash recovery, install [ supervisord ](http://supervisord.org/) and start the server using `run.sh`.

+## Example Usage and Recommended Acceptance Tests
+It's pretty simple to use: upload your own document with the "upload" button, and watch it appear, processed and straightened!

+The best images are ones that are well formed, and have only one page of text per PDF page.
+Images embedded in the text are OK!

+There is a sample PDF document: `tests/tryme.pdf`.

 ## Testing
 ### How to Run Unit Tests